-Entity Name Investment Value
+Entity Name Invest tment Value

-(in thousands) M ay 1, 2016
+(in thousands) July 31, 2016

 MultiPhy Ltd. \$ 12,000

 Skorpios Technologies Inc. 3,000

 Guangdong Dapu Telecom Technology Co., Ltd. 3,300

 Senet, Inc. 1,900

 Jariet Technologies Inc.

 Total \$ 20,200

-The Company evaluated its cost method investments for indicators of impairment at May 1, 2016.
+The Company evaluated its cost method investments for indicators of impairment at July 31, 2016.
 The Company did not identify any events or changes in circumstances that may have a significant adverse effect on the fair value of the investments and as a result did not estimate the fair value of its investments.

 On January 11, 2016, the Company announced that it had entered into a strategic agreement to accelerate the introduction of a 100Gbps single wavelength optical module solution.
-As part of this agreement, the Company made an investment under which it acquired preferred stock and a call option that is exercisable until June 30, 2018, that would allow it to purchase all of the outstanding equity of MultiPhy Ltd. ("MultiPhy") at a fixed price.
+As part of this agreement, the Company made an investment under which the Company acquired preferred stock and a call option that is exercisable through June 30, 2018, that would allow the Company to purchase all of the outstanding equity of MultiPhy Ltd. ("MultiPhy") at a fixed price.
 The Company does not expect to exercise this option within the next twelve months.